Arizona sports betting is officially live, giving sports bettors plenty of opportunities to bet on the most popular PGA

 The partnerships between local sports franchises and casinos with sportsbooks also includes retail sportsbooks.

 TPC Scottsdale is planning on opening a DraftKings sportsbook on the 19th hole of the course in Scottsdale.
 Complete with food, drinks, and televisions, the sportsbook will be open daily.
 The expected opening date is in Fall 2023.

-FanDuel is opening a sportsbook inside the Footprint Center.
-This will give bettors the opportunity to enjoy food and drinks while watching the game and placing bets.
-The sportsbook is also expected to be open daily.
+FanDuel opened a sportsbook inside the Footprint Center.
+This gives bettors the opportunity to enjoy food and drinks while watching the game and placing bets.
+The sportsbook is also open daily.

-Right next to the Phoenix Suns Arena, the Phoenix Mercury and Bally’s Corporation plans to open a sportsbook in downtown Phoenix.
+Right next to the Phoenix Suns Arena, the Phoenix Mercury and Bally Bet plans to open a sportsbook in downtown Phoenix.

 Caesars’ deal with the Arizona Diamondbacks includes opening a sportsbook bar right next to Chase Field, where they will offer a place for sports lovers to eat, drink, watch sports, and wager on games.
 This should open in 2022, but betting windows are now available.

 The San Carlos Apache Tribe has two casinos in Arizona, both are expected to open a WynnBET sportsbook at some point.
 Unibet also just announced a partnership with the Fort Yuma Quechan Indian Tribe, which operates the Paradise Casino in Yuma.
 They recently set up betting kiosks while a full-scale sportsbook is being designed for the casino.